Tommel71/web2text/reproducibility_study_addition/ReadMe.md

 This script takes outputs from the bootstrapping in the results folder and does the statistical tests and creates the plots we used in the paper.

-### googletrends2017_to_cleaneval.py
+### reproducibility_study_addition\googletrends2017_to_cleaneval.py

 This script is used to convert googletrends2017 target files to the cleaneval style of target files.

 path_in determines where the googletrends2017 prepared files are located path_out determines where the extracted data is saved.

-### use_alignment.sc
+### web2text\src\main\resources\use_alignment.sc

-Place this file in the web2text\src\main\resources folder of the Web2Text repository along with the folders "cleaneval_style" and "raw_html" for the output of googletrends2017_to_cleaneval.py and the raw googletrends2017 data.
+Change the paths in the use_alignments file to the folders of "cleaneval_style" and "raw_html" (the output of googletrends2017_to_cleaneval.py and the raw googletrends2017 data).

+There are pages, that break the code by using too much space.
+Delete them from cleaneval_style and raw_html if that happens.

 Execute this code in the Scala REPL (if i just ran the file in IntelliJ the placeholders were questionmarks which makes the results unusable).